Introduction

 The following example upgrades the system and installs additional

-packages packages, useful for encrypting a volume and the security.
+packages, useful for encrypting a volume and improve security.

 Create a file ``cloud_init_cfg.txt`` containing: